Bolster your home insurance: the 'all risks' add-on

 Similar to sports gear, if you're carrying an instrument – eg, a guitar – which is damaged en route to a concert, you'll be covered.
 Yet if it's accidentally damaged during the performance, you won't be.

 You'll only get a payout if it is stolen from a public place if it is locked to a fixed street item such as a railing or bike stand.
 Pop into a local shop or library and leave your bicycle propped up against a wall, and a claim will be rejected.
-See if specialist bike insurance is right for you.
+See if specialist bicycle insurance is right for you.

 A claim for a handbag or rucksack that's begun to fray at the seams or wear through won't usually be covered, for example.
 Similarly, electrical goods that break down or simply stop working won't be insured.